fabien-gigante/DisableableSlotsMod/README.md

 ![Icon](./src/main/resources/assets/icon.png)
-# Disableable Hopper Slots
+# Disableable Slots
-Welcome to the *Disableable Hopper Slots* Minecraft mod.
+Welcome to the *Disableable Slots* Minecraft mod.

 Are you tired of filling your item filters with dummy items ?
 Are you bored of farming nine stacks of items to entirely fill a dispenser or dropper ?
 Do you like how the new crafter allows to enable and disable some of its slots ?
 Well, this mod is for you !